Captain Zach Auguste leads the way with his second double-double of the season

 Brey's dedication and involvement with the Coaches vs. Cancer (CVC) Program continues to produce record-setting numbers in the South Bend and Michiana areas.
 Notre Dame ranks as a leader among universities and colleges across the country in funds secured for CVC and the American Cancer Society.

-In September 2009, Brey was among five head coaches to travel to Washington, D.C., to participate in the American Cancer Society's Cancer Action Network Leadership Summit & Lobby Day on behalf of health care reform with regards to cancer research.
+In September 2009 and 2015, Brey was among five head coaches to travel to Washington, D.C., to participate in the American Cancer Society's Cancer Action Network Leadership Summit & Lobby Day on behalf of health care reform with regards to cancer research.